 Determinator (Su): Your tenacity stretches the limits of the possible.
 You can enter or maintain a bloodrage even when you have no rounds of bloodrage remaining.
 Essentially, your remaining rounds of bloodrage may go below 0.
 At the end of any round in which you have negative bloodrage rounds remaining and you are in a bloodrage, you take one point of nonlethal damage per class level per round of bloodrage (for example, if you have -2 rounds of bloodrage remaining and you are 4th level, you take 8 nonlethal damage at the end of the round).

 Unshakable (Ex): You won’t fall to magic tricks when you know you’re needed.
 When you are in a bloodrage with fewer than 0 rounds remaining, you gain a +1 bonus to saving throws.
-At 6th level, and every six levels thereafter, this bonuses increases by +1.
+At 6th level, and every four levels thereafter, this bonuses increases by +1.

 Obvious Leader (Ex): Something about your bearing causes enemies to swarm around you.
 Beginning at 3rd level, each round at the end of your turn you may engage the enemy closest to you as a free action.
 This enemy takes a -1 penalty to attack rolls on any attack that can target you but does not.
 At 7th level, and every five levels thereafter, this penalty increases by -1.